OSI-INC/ATD/readme.md

 ## Security

+The ATD program never alters anything in the QBO company it reads from.
+Its only function is to download accounting information from the company.
+Nevertheless, the access tokens ATD obtains from QBO could, in principle, be used by a malicious third party to read and alter your company accounts.
+It is important, therefore, that you take steps to prevent any malicious actor from obtaining your tokens.

-The default config.php uses the OSI atd_local.php.
-In the long run, we recommend you to host your redirect resource on your own securre server.
-When you use our redirect resource, it is in principle possible for us to extract and store your access token on our own server.
-The fact that this is possible most certainly violate your company's security protocols.
+In its default configuration, ATD uses atd_local.php on the OSI secure server for its post-authorization redirect.
+Once you have ATD up and running, we ask you to host your own redirect file on your own secure server.
+You can copy atd_local.php right to your server if you like.
+Our redirect files keep a log of who is using them.
+It would be easy for us extract and store your access token on our own server as well.
+The fact that this is possible is a grievous security risk to your company.
 Use our redirect resource to test your ATD server, but switch to using your own redirect, hosted on your own secure server, as soon as you can.

-The ATD program never alters anything in our QBO company.
-Its only function is to download accounting information from the company.
+We provide no guarantee whatsoever that our web server is secure enough to prevent hackers from altering our redirect files and stealing your tokens.

 The ATD process keeps its access keys and tokens in a block of memory reserved for our current ATD session.
 It never writes the keys or tokens to disk.
 There